shamin2/Movie-recommender-ML/README.md

 ## 📊 Dataset Used

-The dataset used for this project is from [Kaggle](https://www.kaggle.com/tmdb/tmdb-movie-metadata?select=tmdb_5000_movies.csv).
+The dataset used for this project is derived from [Kaggle](https://www.kaggle.com/tmdb/tmdb-movie-metadata?select=tmdb_5000_movies.csv).
 It contains extensive metadata for thousands of movies, which is used to train and test the recommendation algorithm.

 ## 🧠 Model Concept: Cosine Similarity